latanas/city-server/README.md

 `./mvnw clean package`

 Make sure to change the `test` user to something else before deployment!
-In the future, I will a separate `deployment` Maven profile to do this automatically.
+In the future, I will create a separate `deployment` Maven profile to do this automatically.
 The server is configured to deploy to Apache Tomcat, copy the `.war` archive form the `target\` folder into the Apache Tomcat deployment folder.